Co-Chairs: Donna Shand and Anne Green

 The Hope Dining Room provides hot noon meals to anyone in need (open Monday, Wednesday, Thursday and Friday).
 Hope Dining Room is located in the Kingswood United Methodist Church in Newark.
 The UUFN is responsible for the meal on the fourth Thursday of each month and we also contribute financially to cover ongoing expenses.
 We pay for all of our own supplies when we provide a meal.
 Descriptions of the jobs we do, times, and more are available on our Hope Dining Room Service page.

 Code Purple is a network of faith organizations in Newark which provides sanctuary to the local homeless population on nights of extreme cold on a rotating basis.
 Code Purple launched in 2005 with minimal demand.
 Recent economic changes have increased the need as the homeless population has multiplied.
 Volunteers are never obligated to serve on any particular date, as the dates vary with the weather.
 Our volunteer teams are dedicated, experienced, and fun-loving.
 Volunteer opportunities range from food preparation and serving, registration, equipment-issuing, and general interacting with our guests.
 Volunteers eat together before serving.
-Our team enjoys providing activities for our guest like games, yoga, journaling and films.
+Our team enjoys providing activities for our guests like games, yoga, journaling, and films.
 We encourage you to consider what you might add to the mix.
 There is a manual available digitally for your reference.
 Code Purple is an excellent opportunity to live out our first principle; the inherent worth and value of each human being.

 Share The Plate